High-Probability Convergence Guarantees of Decentralized SGD: Main Results

 \end{enumerate}

-The first condition in \textbf{(A4)} is standard in decentralized stochastic optimization \cite{ran-improved,yu2025decentralized}, while the second and third require noise to be unbiased and light-tailed (i.e., sub-Gaussian).
-Light tails are necessary to achieve exponentially decaying tail bounds of the form \eqref{eq:hp-definition} if the vanilla stochastic gradient estimator is employed without any modifications (e.g., using clipping operator or estimators like median-of-means) and are widely used in centralized settings, e.g., \cite{nemirovski2009robust,ghadimi2013stochastic,li-orabona,li2020high,pmlr-v99-harvey19a,nguyen2023high,pmlr-v206-bajovic23a}.\footnote{While it is possible to achieve concentration of the form in \eqref{eq:hp-definition} under, e.g., sub-Weibull noise, see \cite{madden2020high} and references therein, the focus of this work is on the more widely studied sub-Gaussian noise setting.} \\
+The first condition in \textbf{(A4)} is standard in decentralized stochastic optimization \cite{ran-improved,yu2026decentralized}, while the second and third require noise to be unbiased and sub-Gaussian (i.e., \emph{light-tailed}).
+Light tails are necessary to achieve exponentially decaying tail bounds of the form in \eqref{eq:hp-definition} if the vanilla stochastic gradient estimator is employed without any modifications (e.g., using clipping operator or estimators like median-of-means) and are widely used in centralized settings, e.g., \cite{nemirovski2009robust,ghadimi2013stochastic,li2020high,harvey2019tight,liu2023high,pmlr-v206-bajovic23a}.\footnote{While it is possible to achieve concentration of the form in \eqref{eq:hp-definition} under, e.g., sub-Weibull noise, see \cite{madden2020high} and references therein, the focus of this work is on sub-Gaussian noise.}